About Chimpanzee trekking in Budongo Forest reserve

 When you engage with chimpanzees, keep eight meters away.
 It is a rather crucial control of health.

-Turn off the camera flash light before taking pictures of chimpanzees.
+Turn off the camera flash before taking pictures of chimpanzees.

 Follow the remainder of the entourage.
 Ask the forest guide to change the steps and speed to fit your needs.

-Silence voices to ambush animals in their native habitats and provide optimum pleasure of the tour.
+Silence voices to ambush animals in their native habitats and provide the optimum pleasure of the tour.

 Appropriate clothing fits the wilderness environment and facilitates wilderness movement.
 See below for more about attire.